heriwr/heriwr.github.io/pages/procedures/wilderness.md

 ### Make Camp

-Setting up camp involves stopping in the Mountain and consuming a Ration per party member (including mounts).
+Setting up camp involves stopping in the wilderness and consuming a Ration per party member (including mounts).
 To ensure everyone can sleep safely, a lookout rotation is established.
 Ideally, three rotations are needed.
 Smaller parties might have to sleep unguarded or take turns sleeping over multiple days.
 Party members who get a proper rest remove all Fatigue from their inventory.